Terry Crews Says ‘National Enquirer’ Owner Threatened To Publish Fake Story About Him Sleeping With Prostitute

-Actor Terry Crews is the latest person to speak out against the National Enquirer‘s owner, saying the company threatened to publish a fake story about his sleeping with prostitutes if he wouldn’t drop his sexual assault lawsuit against a talent agent that represented their company.
+Actor Terry Crews is the latest person to speak out against the National Enquirer‘s owner, saying the company threatened to publish a fake story about him sleeping with prostitutes if he wouldn’t drop his sexual assault lawsuit against a talent agent that represented their company.

 Crews became one of the central figures of the #MeT00 movement for his allegation against a high-powered Hollywood agent, who he claimed sexually assaulted him at a party.
 Many praised Crews for his willingness to come forward and said he gave power to other men who were victims to speak out, but a new report claims that the allegation also made him the target for an apparent blackmail attempt.